MitchellJThomas/markdown-cv/index.md

 validating Netgravity AdManager and as part of the transition team from NetGravity to Doubleclick grew my role to Lead Engineer focusing on the AdClient technology stack integrating with a wide variety of webservers such as Netscape and Apache.
+Doubleclick's Ad technology was aquired by Google in 2007 and is still in use today.

 <!-- ### Footer